hphelion/documentation/devplatform/stackato/admin/server/operations.html.md

 -----------------------------------------------------------------------------

 At first boot, the time zone of the Application Lifecycle Service VM is set to UTC.
-To set this to your local time zone, use the `kato op set_timezone`{.docutils .literal} command.
+To set this to your local time zone, use the `kato op set_timezone` command.
 When run without arguments, the command will prompt for time zone selction, but the time zone can be set non-interactively with the `--timezone` option.
 For example: